ColoradoChristianUniversity/CIS-230-SP25/Ethics/Gabe/Week 07.md

 - Protects the Company.
 - Shows you have integrity.
-- Sets a precedence to not rely solely on AI.
+- Sets a precedent to not rely solely on AI.

 #### 2. Cons